 "Los Fierros" is the name given to the gateway for the large expanses of cerrado, periodically inundated savannas, terra firme and periodically flooded rainforests, semi-deciduous woodland, the savannas and gallery forests found on top of the Huanchaca Plateau, and the spectacular waterfall, El Encanto.
 Here you have another lodge, which gives access to the southern parts of the park.

 In the morning, you will be transferred from your hotel to Km.
 7, Carretera a Samaipata for your charter flight (2.5 hrs) to Flor de Oro, the center of ecotourism in Noel Kempff Mercado National Park.
 Flor de Oro is located on the bank of Itenez River in the extreme north-central section of the park.
 You will fly over hundreds of miles of pristine rainforest, as well as the magnificent Huanchaca Plateau with its red cliffs and two very impressive waterfalls, Ahlfeld and Arco Iris.
 This plateau, along with the surrounding rainforests make Noel Kempff Mercado National Park what it is - a large, diverse and well-protected area encompassing more than 3.8 million acres of wilderness.
-The afternoon will be spent exploring gallery forests found along the Itenez River and the large expanse of savanna located close to Flor de Oro, offering the opportunity to see toco toucan, white woodpecker, and a variety of insects and mammal species including South American coatimundis and the beautiful silvery marmoset.
+The afternoon will be spent exploring gallery forests found along the Itenez River offering the opportunity to see toco toucan, white woodpecker, and a variety of insects and mammal species.
 An optional night hike will be offered.
-Overnight - Flor de Oro (L,D)
+Overnight - Flor de Oro.
+(L,D)

-Your final morning in Noel Kempff will take you in search of some of the species that may have eluded you during the previous four days.
+Your final morning in Noel Kempff will take you in search of some of the species that may have eluded you during the previous three days.
 That means you could be visiting any of the bays or trails located around Flor de Oro before your flight back to Santa Cruz.
-Following a late breakfast, you will depart for the city of Santa Cruz with the balance of the day for relaxing or preparing for departures later in the evening or the following day.
+Following a late breakfast, you will depart for Santa Cruz city with the rest of the day for relaxing or preparing for departures later in the evening or the following day.
 Transfer to your hotel.
-(B,L)
+(B,L).

 Rates per person:

-transfers in/out from hotel to FAN's airport in Santa Cruz, 5d/4n in Flor
+transfers in/out from hotel to FAN's airport in Santa Cruz, 4d/3n in Flor

 de Oro Ecolodge, meals, local guide, accommodation and boat transport.

-Not included: entrance fee to Noel Kempff National Park ($Us 20.00 per person), airport taxes, alcoholic beverages, sodas, insurance, laundry and personal expenses.
+Not included: entrance fee to Noel Kempff National Park (US$ 20.00 per person), alcoholic beverages, sodas, insurance laundry and personal expenses.